-Claustrophobia is referred to as a type of Specific Phobia categorized within the anxiety disorder cluster, and is a fear of tight or enclosed spaces.
-This can include an elevator, small room, very crowded space, airplane or subway train, tunnel, car wash, bathroom stall, and even in an Magnetic Resonance Imaging (MRI) machine.
+Claustrophobia is referred to as a type of Specific Phobia categorized within the anxiety disorder cluster and is a fear of tight or enclosed spaces.
+This can include an elevator, small room, very crowded space, airplane or subway train, tunnel, car wash, bathroom stall, and even in a Magnetic Resonance Imaging (MRI) machine.

 Treatments can include exposure therapy, cognitive behavior therapy (CBT), virtual reality exposure therapy (VRET), medication, and relaxation skills.
 The length of treatment varies based on the severity of claustrophobia symptoms, but a good ballpark is between 6-18 weekly therapy sessions.1

 Signs of Claustrophobia

 Anxiety in different areas of life can be common, as it is the most prevalent mental disorder in the U.S. What sets claustrophobia apart is that people have an irrational fear of small spaces, which can sometimes lead to a panic attack.

 Feelings of claustrophobia can be triggered by entering an elevator, a small windowless room, or even an airplane.
 Wearing tight-necked clothing may also cause feelings of claustrophobia in some individuals.
 A person with claustrophobia knows the fear is irrational, but even thinking about the fear causes anxiety.
 Many people will go out of their way to avoid the situation that causes anxiety (For example, taking the stairs instead of the elevator, or taking a car instead of the train).1

 Claustrophobia is different for everyone.
 It can be intense anxiety or a full-blown panic attack.
 Symptom severity depends on how many situations cause anxiety, how long an individual has suffered from claustrophobia, and amount of treatment that was sought.